-Recurring payment has been around for a while, but it didn’t really become popular until the era of subscription-based services such as Netflix and Spotify.
+Recurring payments have been around for a while, but they didn’t become popular until the era of subscription-based services such as Netflix and Spotify.

-Once it caught on, even the people who initially had doubts about being charged automatically were suddenly drawn to this set-and-forget method.
+Once it caught on, even those who initially doubted being charged automatically were suddenly drawn to this set-and-forget method.

-The main reason is that it provides users with the service they want on a regular basis, hassle-free, without having to move a muscle.
+The main reason is that it provides users with the service they want at regular intervals, hassle-free, without moving a muscle.

-If you’re still on the fence, we’re here to explain what recurring payment entails and how your business can benefit from it.
+If you’re still on the fence, we’re here to explain the recurring payment method and how your business can benefit from it.

 - What Do We Mean by Recurring Payment?